Lrozlo/Lrozlo/README.md

-# 👋 I'm Lrozlo
+## 👋 Hi, My name is Nayeong Kim.

 ## 👐 About me

-- Computer Science and Engineering
+- Major in Computer Science & Engineering
-- I want to be a financial web developer
+- Interested in Cloud Computing

 ## 🛠️ Tech Stack